UNIORG-Solutions/rust-sapnwrfc/README.md

  ## implemented features

 It may be able to connect to your SAP system.
 It may delete all your data.
 It may eat your dogs homework.
 No warrenty.

+There are some [docs](https://uniorg-solutions.github.io/rust-sapnwrfc/doc/sapnwrfc/binding/index.html).
+They may be up to date.

 ## open questions